StanHash/DOC/EventDoc/EventCodes.md

 - `SENQUEUE` enqueues the value of the given slot.
 The parameterless variant enqueues the value of `s1`.
 - `SDEQUEUE` dequeues the value in the front of the queue into the given slot.

-TODO: write and link to the queue stuff
+See also the section on the event queue in `Generalities`.

 ---